What To Do If Your Car Starts To Skid

 Skidding on the road may be caused by several factors.
 Driver error or failing to drive safely is usually a contributing factor, as well as:

-• Poor tire tread – Balding tires have insufficient traction and contact with the road.
-This makes them highly prone to skidding.
+- Poor tire tread: Balding tires have insufficient traction and contact with the road, which makes them highly prone to skidding.

 Hydroplaning is a dangerous condition that can occur when a vehicle’s tires are traveling on wet road surfaces at high speed.
 It happens when a thin film of water gets between the tire and the road surface.